joaomelo/hot-collection/README.md

 You must be aware the Airtable API is somewhat limited.
 It does not provide a way to receive notifications when data changes in the server.
 To approximate the experience to real time data, HotCollection will load the table on creation and after every write operation.

+If you will add or edit multiple Airtable items in a very short span of time, the consecutive table loading will probably break your app.
+I recommend you implement your own solution if that is your use case.
+I want to provide something to mitigate this problem in the future, but there is no estimate when that will be done.

 ## Firestore

 Firestore is a awesome google product, part of the Firebase suite service.
 It is a document based database very feature rich.
 To create a HotCollection instance linked to a Firestore's collection server you pass the Firestore instance in a `firestore` property inside the `adapter`.
 See bellow: